Camelford: Geography

 Its position near the highest land in Cornwall makes the climate rather wet.
 On 8 June 1957, 203 mm of rain fell at Camelford.
 Roughtor is the nearest of the hills of Bodmin Moor to the town and numerous prehistoric remains can be found nearby as well.
 Camelford Town Hall was built in 1806, but is now used as a branch public library.
 By the riverside is Enfield Park; hamlets in the parish include Helstone, Tregoodwell, Valley Truckle, Hendra, Lanteglos, Slaughterbridge, Tramagenna, Treforda and Trevia.
 The economy depends largely on agriculture and tourism.
 There was a china clay works at Stannon.

 Places of interest

-Camelford is the home of the North Cornwall Museum and Gallery which contains paintings and objects of local historical interest.
+Camelford was the home of the North Cornwall Museum and Gallery which contained paintings and objects of local historical interest.
+It has now been converted to a row of cottages.
 To the northwest at Slaughterbridge is an Arthurian Centre and at nearby Camelford Station is the Cycling Museum, which, according to Google, is now permanently closed.
 To the east are the hills of Roughtor and Brown Willy and to the south the old parish churches at Lanteglos and Advent.